yxuansu/SimCTG/README.md

 <span id='news'/>

 #### 2. News:
+* [2022/04/02] Add support on another benchmark (ROCStories) for the task of open-ended story generation.
 * [2022/03/06] Example of how to adapt our approach to open-ended story generation is released.
 * [2022/02/15] SimCTG is publicly released!